KxSystems/docs/docs/ml/automl/userguide/proc.md

 ### Model Selection

 Once the relevant models have undergone cross validation using the training data, scores are calculated using the relevant scoring metric for the problem type (classification or regression).
-The file `scoring.txt` is provided within the platform which specifies the possible scoring metrics and how results should be ordered for each of these metrics in order to ensure that the best model is being returned.
+The file `scoring.txt` is provided within the platform which specifies the possible scoring metrics and how results should be ordered (ascending/descending) for each of these metrics in order to ensure that the best model is being returned.
 This file can be altered by the user if necessary in order to expand the number of metrics available or to add custom metrics.
 The default metric for classification problems is accuracy, while MSE is used for regression.
+An extensive list of example metric functions  applied in kdb can be found in the [ML-Toolkit](https://code.kx.com/q/ml/toolkit/utilities/metric/)

 Below is an example of the expected output for a regression problem following cross validation.
 All models are scored using the default regression scoring metric, with the best scoring model selected and used to make predictions on the validation set.